Shaiksultan54/ounotes/README.md

 **For the Students , By the Students.** <br/>
 An Application for Osmania University students to access educational material at one place built with the famous **Stacked Architecture** in **Flutter**.
+Check out our [wiki](https://github.com/AbdulMalikDev/ounotes/wiki) for more.

 ## Download App